|Born||in New York City, New York, USA|

-Sarah has since appeared in several movies, including Simply Irresistible (1999), Cruel Intentions (1999) and the live-action Scooby-Doo (2002) movies as the lovable Daphne Blake.
-She also provided her voice to several movies, including Small Soldiers (1998), Happily N'Ever After (2006) and TMNT (2007), starred in the box office hit The Grudge (2004), and co-starred with Robin Williams and James Wolk in the television series The Crazy Ones (2013).
+Sarah has since starred in many films, including Simply Irresistible (1999), Cruel Intentions (1999), and the live-action Scooby-Doo (2002) movies as the lovable Daphne Blake.
+She also provided her voice to several movies, including Small Soldiers (1998), Happily N'Ever After (2006) and Teenage Mutant Ninja Turtles IV: Immortal (2007), starred in the box office hit The Grudge (2004), and co-starred with Robin Williams and James Wolk in the television series The Crazy Ones (2013).

 She resides in Los Angeles, California, with her husband, Freddie Prinze Jr..
 They have been married since 2002, and have two children.

 - IMDb Mini Biography By: Mattias Thuresson <firstname.lastname@example.org>

 |Spouse||Freddie Prinze Jr. (1 September 2002 - present) (2 children)|